 In the 1990s Professor Kendall Brown studied the tangled history of the Japanese Tea Garden (JTG) in San Francisco—the oldest public Japanese garden in North America.
 His research led to the article “Rashômon: The Multiple Histories of the Japanese Tea Garden at Golden Gate Park.”
 Decades later JTG Gardener, Steven Pitsenbarger, has continued this research.
 Steven has uncovered exciting pieces that add to this story using both traditional and new digital research methods.

 Join us on Thursday, August 27th to learn about the evolution of the JTG’s history as well as research methods applicable to any garden.
 Professor Brown and Steven Pitsenbarger will discuss their research using many historical photos.
 They will also examine how understanding this garden’s history contributes to it’s operation today and, more broadly, how history contributes to sustaining gardens now.

 We’ll begin the evening with a virtual cocktail hour from 4:30pm-5:00pm.
 Come and introduce yourself and get to know others in the Japanese garden community.
 The lecture will begin at 5:00pm PDT.
 Then, we’ll end with a Q & A with Professor Brown and Steven Pitsenbarger.

 Past Virtual Lectures

 Stroll for Well-Being- Part I, Wed.
-June 17 at 10 AM PDT
+June 17

 Are you interested in developing a program that utilizes therapeutic walks in your garden to promote participant well-being?
 Join this webinar and learn about Morikami Museum & Japanese Gardens’s “Stroll for Well-being.”
 This program, the oldest of its type among NAJGA members, is now in its 12th year.
 It is research based and highly effective.